A Complete Guide to Starting Your Own Currency Exchange Venture in Dubai

 Why Dubai Is the Perfect Place to Launch a Money Exchange Business

-Dubai’s economic success is tied to its role as a global trading hub.
-Add to that its booming tourism sector and large foreign resident population—and the demand for currency services becomes obvious.
+Dubai's economic success is tied to its role as a global trading hub, combined with a booming tourism sector and large foreign resident population.
+These factors create obvious demand for currency services.

 A Global Hub for Tourism and Trade